sendgrid/smtpapi-php/USAGE.md

 <a name="substitution"></a>
 ## Substitution

-Substitutions are a great way of writing short dynamic email content easily,
+Substitutions are a great way of writing short dynamic email content easily.

 #### Adding a single substitution string